Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ```

 <br>
-The below code then produces a plot that visualizes the cross-validated classification accuracy with each potential number of features
+The below code then produced a plot that visualized the cross-validated classification accuracy with each potential number of features

 ```python
 plt.style.use('seaborn-poster')